AntaresSimulatorTeam/antares-xpansion/docs/user-guide/1-prepare-a-simulation.md

 This section lists the configurable parameters.
 If the user does not specify the value of a parameter, its default value will be used.

-### **`optimality-gap`**
+### **`optimality_gap`**

-Possible values: numeric (ex: `optimality_gap = 1e6`) in euros.
+Possible values: positive numeric values in euros (ex: `optimality_gap = 1e6`).
 Default
-value: `1e-6`.
+value: `1`.

-The `optimality-gap` parameter is a stopping criterion of the **Antares-Xpansion** algorithm, expressed as a distance to the optimum of the optimization problem, defined in euros.

-If the `optimality_gap` is zero, **Antares-Xpansion** will continue its search until the optimal solution to the investment-optimization-problem is found.
-If the `optimality_gap` is strictly positive, search will stop as soon as **Antares-Xpansion** finds a solution where the cost difference from the optimum is less than the `optimality_gap`.
+The `optimality_gap` parameter, defined in euros, is the tolerance on the absolute gap for the Antares-Xpansion algorithm.

+At each iteration, the algorithm computes upper and lower bounds on the optimal cost.
+The algorithm stops as soon as the quantity `best_upper_bound - best_lower_bound` falls below `optimality_gap`.
+The current best solution has a cost equal to `best_upper_bound`, therefore the cost of the solution returned by the algorithm is ensured to be within `optimality_gap` euros of the optimal cost.

+* If `optimality_gap = 0`, Antares-Xpansion will continue its
+search until the optimal solution of the investment-optimization problem is found.
+* If `optimality_gap > 0`, the search will stop
+as soon as `best_upper_bound - best_lower_bound < optimality_gap`.

 ![](../assets/media/image16.png)

-**Figure 10** – Illustration of the optimality-gap and the set of solutions that can be returned by the package when the gap is strictly positive.
+**Figure 10** – Illustration of the optimality gap and the set of solutions that can be returned by the package when the gap is strictly positive.

-The minus infinity (-Inf)value of the `optimality_gap` is theoretically equivalent to a null `optimality_gap`, except that it covers numerical errors which in practice can lead to an underestimation of the distance of a solution to the optimum.
-With this default value, **Antares-Xpansion** determines the investment combination that minimizes the cost function.

-The interest of a strictly positive `optimality_gap` is that it speeds up research by stopping as soon as a "good" solution is found.
+The interest of a strictly positive `optimality_gap` is that it speeds up the search by stopping as soon as a "good" solution is found.

 The interpretation of this stopping criterion is not always obvious.
-It certainly guarantees that a solution will be found whose cost is close to the optimum, but it does not provide any information on the distance (in MW) between the installed capacities of this solution and those of the optimum solution.
-However, if the cost function is relatively flat around the optimum, solutions whose costs are close may have significantly different installed capacities (see for example **Figure 8**).
+It certainly guarantees that a solution found by the algorithm has a cost that is close to the optimum, but it does not provide any information on the distance (in MW) between the installed capacities of this solution and those of the optimal solution: if the cost function is relatively flat around the optimum, solutions whose costs are close may have significantly different installed capacities (see for example **Figure 8**).

 **Which settings should I use the** `optimality_gap`?

-- If I have to run several expansion optimizations of different variants of a study and compare them.
-In that case, if the optimal solutions are not returned by the package, the comparison of several variants can be tricky as the imprecision of the method might be in the same order of magnitude as the changes brought by the input variations.
+1. I have to run several expansion optimizations of different variants of a study and compare them.
+In that case, if the optimal solutions are not returned by the package, the comparison of several variants can be tricky.
+The imprecision of the method might indeed be of the same order of magnitude as the changes brought by the input variations.
 It is therefore advised to be as closed as possible from the optimum of the expansion problem.
-To do so, the following condition should necessarily be fulfilled:

-    - set the `optimality_gap` to zero.
+To do so, we advise to set the `optimality_gap` to zero.

-> Note: even with the conditions mentioned above, the result might be
-> slightly different from the optimum due to numeric approximations,
-> this can be partly solved by putting to optimality gap to –Inf.

-- If I'm building one consistent generation/transmission scenario.
-As the optimal solution is not more realistic than an approximate solution of the modelled expansion problem.
-The settings can be less constraining with:

-    - an `optimality_gap` of a few million euros.
+2. I am building one consistent generation/transmission scenario.
+As the optimal solution is not more realistic than an approximate solution of the modelled expansion problem, the settings can be less constraining with an `optimality_gap` of a few million euros.

+### **`relative_gap`**

+Possible values: positive numeric values (ex: `relative_gap = 1e-6`).
+Default
+value: `1e-12`.

+The `relative_gap` parameter is the tolerance on the relative gap for the Antares-Xpansion algorithm.

+At each iteration, the algorithm computes upper and lower bounds on the optimal cost.
+The algorithm stops as soon as the quantity `(best_upper_bound - best_lower_bound) / best_upper_bound` falls below `relative_gap`.
+For a relative gap \\(\alpha\\), the cost of the solution returned by the algorithm statisfies:

+$$\frac{\texttt{xpansion\_solution\_cost}}{\texttt{optimal\_cost}} < \alpha .$$

+!!!
+Remark
+    The algorithm stops as soon as the first criterion among `optimality_gap` and `relative_gap` is met.
+Keep in mind that if either parameter is not specified by the user, the default value is used.

 ### **`uc_type`**